nuclearkatie/cyclus.github.com/source/user/input_specs/package.rst

 traded to another agent.

-Packaging is currently available in the Material Sell Policy (see Cyclus Toolkit), and is implemented in cyc
+Packaging is currently available in the Material Sell Policy (see Cyclus Toolkit), and is implemented in cycamore:Storage.
+Storage makes bids on its outcommodity based on its packaging restrictions and re-packages outgoing commodidies as they are being traded to another agent.

 A ``package`` block has the following sections: